ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-basic-controls/Interactive-marker-basic-controls.rst

 After adding the grey box, 6 controls for each degree of freedom are added.
 No markers are added to these controls, which will result in RViz creating a set of colored rings and arrows as a default visualization.

-The only difference between the two is that in the second case, the orientation mode is set to InteractiveMarkerControl::FIXED, while in the first it is left at its default value, which is InteractiveMarkerControl::INHERIT.
+The only difference between the two is that in the second case, the orientation mode is set to ``InteractiveMarkerControl::FIXED``, while in the first it is left at its default value, which is ``InteractiveMarkerControl::INHERIT``.

 Note that the 3D controls (shown lower in this list) are constructed using this function as well.
-For the simple 6-DOF controls shown above, the block under if(interaction_mode != InteractiveMarkerControl::NONE) is ignored.
+For the simple 6-DOF controls shown above, the block under ``if(interaction_mode != InteractiveMarkerControl::NONE)`` is ignored.

 NOTE: The orientations in the above code snippet can be confusing.
 If you compute the rotation matrices corresponding to each of the quaternions, you can verify that the specified orientation is correct.